Overview: Data Staging and Transfer to Jobs¶

 This guide describes where to place files on the access points, and how to use these files within jobs, with links to a more detailed guide for each use case.

-Regardless of where data is placed, jobs should only be submitted with
+Regardless of where your data is placed, you should only submit jobs (condor_submit

 You should use your /home